Subscribe to Cruise Radio News Daily Updates.

 - Hours: Lunchtime, with hours varying by itinerary

 - Cost: Complimentary

-Found on many Carnival ships, Guy’s Burger Joint is a quick-service venue that lets guests choose from five different types of hamburgers.
-Inspired by a west coast roadside diner, Guy has decorated the place with maps, road signs, license plates and other pieces of Americana, all in bright, eye-catching reds and yellows.
+Found on many Carnival ships, Guy’s Burger Joint is a quick-service venue that lets guests choose from five different types of hamburger-creations.
+Inspired by a west coast roadside diner, Guy has decorated the place with maps, road signs, license plates, and other pieces of Americana — all in bright, eye-catching reds and yellows.
 You’ll find some themed benches around the restaurant, but chances are they’ll be taken.
 Fortunately, Guy’s is conveniently located near both the pool (so you can take your food back to your lounger) and the buffet, where there’s plenty of seating.

-Despite the venue’s popularity, the wait is never all that long.
-You’ll almost never wait more than five minutes for a burger, and that’s largely due to the fact that this place is a well-oiled machine, with servers taking orders at both ends of the counter.
+Despite the venue’s popularity, the wait is never all that long — thanks to servers taking orders at both ends of the counter.
+You’ll almost never wait more than five minutes for a burger, and that’s largely due to the fact that this place is a well-oiled machine.
 Once you get to the counter, you just tell the server what type of burger you want and whether or not you want fries.